Abstract Excision and $\ell^1$-Homology: Introduction

 for reduced chains in~$C_n(X)$, and $C_n(X,A)$ with the quotient norm.
-The boundary operator of~$C(X,A)$ is bounded with respect to the induced operator norms, hence we can take the norm-completion of the whole complex and obtain the \emph{$\lone$-chain complex $\Cl(X,A)$}.
-Its homology is the \emph{$\lone$-homology of~$(X,A)$}, the topological dual of (either $C(X,A)$ or) $\Cl(X,A)$ is the \emph{bounded cochain complex~$\Cb(X,A)$ of~$(X,A)$}, and cohomology of the latter is the \emph{bounded cohomology of~$(X,A)$}.
+The boundary operator of~$C(X,A)$ is bounded with respect to the induced operator norms, hence we can take the norm-completion of the whole complex and obtain the \emph{$\lone$\-chain complex $\Cl(X,A)$}.
+Its homology is the \emph{$\lone$\-homology of~$(X,A)$}, the topological dual of (either $C(X,A)$ or) $\Cl(X,A)$ is the \emph{bounded cochain complex~$\Cb(X,A)$ of~$(X,A)$}, and cohomology of the latter is the \emph{bounded cohomology of~$(X,A)$}.
 For details and (basic) properties, we refer the reader to the literature \icite[Sec.~3.1]{p:loeh08} \mcite[Introduction and Ch.~2]{pp:loeh07}.

-The prime example of an invariant defined in terms of~$\lonenorm{\scdot}$ is the \emph{simplicial volume}\icite{web:map:simplicialvolume}, which was introduced by Gromov\icite{p:gromov82} and measures how difficult it is to build the fundamental class of a manifold out of singular simplices with real coefficients.
+The prime example of an invariant defined in terms of~$\lonenorm{\blank}$ is the \emph{simplicial volume}\icite{web:map:simplicialvolume}, which was introduced by Gromov\icite{p:gromov82} and measures how difficult it is to build the fundamental class of a manifold out of singular simplices with real coefficients.
 It is linked to Riemannian geometry\icite{p:gromov82} and -- except for a few cases -- very hard to compute.
-To make structural statements about simplicial volume, the theory of bounded cohomology and $\lone$-homology has been indispensable so far.
+To make structural statements about simplicial volume, the theory of bounded cohomology and $\lone$\-homology has been indispensable so far.

-Bounded cohomology also has various connections to other mathematical areas (some of which are summarized in Monod's nice \enquote{invitation to bounded cohomology}\icite{p:monod06}), so in view of the (albeit imperfect) dualism between $\lone$-homology and bounded cohomology, it makes sense to obtain a more throughout understanding of the former as well.
+Bounded cohomology also has various connections to other mathematical areas (some of which are summarized in Monod's nice \enquote{invitation to bounded cohomology}\icite{p:monod06}), so in view of the (albeit imperfect) dualism between $\lone$\-homology and bounded cohomology, it makes sense to obtain a more throughout understanding of the former as well.
+One should also point out, that some computations in bounded cohomology \emph{cannot} be dualized to $\lone$-homology.
+For example, certain transfer maps can only be constructed in the cohomological setting\icite[Caveats 5.8 and~5.6]{p:loeh_Isosl1}.